nexssp/ensure/README.md

 ### Functions

 - `ensureInstalled(command/package, installCommand, options)`
-- `cmd(command)` - return function which can execute commands starts from 'command' - examples soon.
-- `which(command)` - returns path of the command, false if not exists.
+- `which(command)` - returns path of the command/program, false if does not exist.

 ### Examples